AudioCommons/ac-mediator/README.md

 setting in `ac_mediator/settings.py`.

 ### Configuring third-party services

-The Audio Commons mediator has to interact with third party services and needs to be configure to do so.
-This is done via a configuration file that will mainly store API credentials and other relevant information for each service.
+The Audio Commons mediator has to interact with third party services and needs to be configured to do so.
+This is done via a configuration file that stores API credentials and some other relevant information for each service.
 An example of such file is found in [/services/services_conf.example.cfg](https://github.com/AudioCommons/ac-mediator/blob/master/services/services_conf.example.cfg).

 To be able to use such services in local development you'll need to request API keys